Opentrons/opentrons/api/docs/v2/pipettes/partial_tip_pickup.rst

 Tip Rack Adapters
 =================

 You can use both partial and full tip pickup in the same protocol.
-This requires having some tip racks directly on the deck, and some tip racks in the tip rack adapter.
+When using both with a 96-channel pipette, you must load some tip racks directly on the deck, and some tip racks in a tip rack adapter.

-Do not use a tip rack adapter when performing partial tip pickup.
+Do not use a tip rack adapter when performing partial tip pickup with a 96-channel pipette.
 Instead, place the tip rack on the deck.
-During partial tip pickup, the 96-channel pipette lowers onto the tip rack in a horizontally offset position.
-If the tip rack were in its adapter, the pipette would collide with the adapter's posts, which protrude above the top of the tip rack.
-If you configure the pipette for partial pickup and then call ``pick_up_tip()`` on a tip rack that's loaded onto an adapter, the API will raise an error.
+During partial tip pickup, the 96-channel pipette lowers onto the tip rack in an offset position.
+If the tip rack were in its adapter, the pipette could collide with the adapter's posts, which protrude above the top of the tip rack.
+If you configure the 96-channel pipette for partial pickup and then call ``pick_up_tip()`` on a tip rack that's loaded onto an adapter, the API will raise an error.

-On the other hand, you must use the tip rack adapter for full tip pickup.
+On the other hand, you must use the tip rack adapter for full rack pickup.
 If the 96-channel pipette is in a full layout, either by default or by configuring ``style=ALL``, and you then call ``pick_up_tip()`` on a tip rack that's not in an adapter, the API will raise an error.

 When switching between full and partial pickup, you may want to organize your tip racks into lists, depending on whether they're loaded on adapters or not.